mecid/mecid.github.io/_posts/2022-02-02-microapps-architecture-in-swift-dependency-injection.md

 }
 ```

-As you can see in the example above, we create the SearchViewModel that defines the Dependencies type.
-The Dependencies struct list all the low-level pieces that we need to implement the functionality of our view model.
-Now we can move on to fulfill the logic we need in our SearchView.
+As you can see in the example above, we create the *SearchViewModel* that defines the *Dependencies* type.
+The *Dependencies* struct list all the low-level pieces that we need to implement the functionality of our view model.
+Now we can move on to fulfill the logic we need in our *SearchView*.

 ```swift
 @MainActor public final class SearchViewModel: ObservableObject {